holger1411/11straps/README.md

 ```
 npm run build-dev
 ```
-This will build the static website into the `/dev` without all the minifiying and purging stuff (<- much faster and a more human friendly code output, but a much bigger package)
+This will build the static website into the `/dev` folder without all the minifiying and purging stuff (<- much faster and a more human friendly code output, but a much bigger package)

 ## Run in dev mode
 To run the build-dev task automatically on file changes run: